Torsion mangonel myth: Muddled definition

+Translation issues

-Even disregarding definition, sometimes when the original source specifically used the word "mangonel," it was translated as a torsion weapon such as the ballista instead, which was the case with an 1866 Latin translation of a Welsh text.
+Even disregarding the problem of definition, sometimes when the original source specifically used the word "mangonel," it was translated as a torsion weapon such as the ballista instead, which was the case with an 1866 Latin translation of a Welsh text.
 This further adds to the confusion in terminology since "ballista" was used in medieval times as well, but probably only as a general term for stone throwing machines.
 For example Otto of Freising referred to the mangonel as a type of ballista, by which he meant they both threw stones.
+The Middle English Dictionary confuses the trebuchet with the ballista and describes it shooting projectiles such as darts.
+A Bible translation dating to about 1425 anachronistically describes the construction of trebuchets.

-There are also references to Arabs, Saxons, and Franks using ballistae but it is never specified whether or not these were torsion machines.
+There are references to Arabs, Saxons, and Franks using ballistae but it is never specified whether or not these were torsion machines.
 It is stated that during the siege of Paris in 885-886, when Rollo pitted his forces against Charles the Fat, seven Danes were impaled at once with a bolt from a funda.
-It is never stated that the machine used a torsion mechanism, as was the case with uses of other terminology such as mangana by William of Tyre and William the Breton, used to indicate small stone-throwing engines, or "cum cornu" ("with horns") in 1143 by Jacques de Vitry.
+It is never stated that the machine used a torsion mechanism, similar to uses of other terminology such as mangana by William of Tyre and William the Breton to indicate small stone-throwing engines, or "cum cornu" ("with horns") in 1143 by Jacques de Vitry.

 Sometimes terms were translated as mangonel in later texts even though it was not used in the original.
 William of Tyre mentioned the use of machinae during the Siege of Jerusalem (1099), but this was translated as perriers and mangoniaux in the later Estoire d'Eracles, and as petrariae and trebuculi by Roger of Wendover.
 This was also the case with the second siege of Tyre in 1124, where Fulcher of Chartres and William of Tyre mention the use of machinae and machinae iaculatoriae, but was later translated as perrieres and mangoniaux in the Estoire d'Eracles.

 In modern times the mangonel is often confused with the onager due to the torsion mangonel myth.
 Modern military historians came up with the term "traction trebuchet" to distinguish it from previous torsion machines such as the onager.
 However traction trebuchet is a newer modern term that is not found in contemporary sources, which can lead to further confusion.
 For some, the mangonel is not a specific type of siege weapon but a general term for any pre-cannon stone throwing artillery.
-Onagers have been called onager mangonels, traction trebuchets called "beam-sling mangonels". and the counterweight trebuchet called "counterweight mangonel".
+Onagers have been called onager mangonels, traction trebuchets called "beam-sling mangonels", and the counterweight trebuchet called "counterweight mangonel".
 From a practical perspective, mangonel has been used to describe anything from a torsion engine like the onager, to a traction trebuchet, to a counterweight trebuchet depending on the user's bias.